 Unfortunately, Roan has no recollection of who she is, how she arrived at the shores of Asthaom, or if indeed she even is Lex.
 But her true identity becomes the least of her troubles when she realizes the gravity of her circumstances: the high Asthaom desert has no life to offer the Akiat people.
 With nowhere left to go, Roan must carry the hopes of thousands to the summit of Scaiuq, and petition the exiled god Sentin for relief– or die fighting for it.

-The Moribund world itself is a near-earth with deep roots in the culture and natural history of the Southwest United States.
+The Moribund world itself is a near-earth with deep roots in the culture and natural history of the Sonoran desert.
 Much is the same; familiar flora and fauna populate the world, and they abide by similar rules as us.
 But much is different; a world-history evolves under circumstances divorced from ours, defined by the presence of metaphysics and man-made gods.
 Most of the focus is on the island of Mercasor, and on high Asthaom and its surrounding areas.